MicrosoftDocs/azure-docs/articles/azure-monitor/logs/customer-managed-keys.md

 Create Access Policy in Key Vault to grants permissions to your cluster.
 These permissions are used by the underlay cluster storage.
 Open your Key Vault in Azure portal and click *Access Policies* then *+ Add Access Policy* to create a policy with these settings:

-- Key permissions: select *Get*, *Wrap Key* and *Unwrap Key*.
+- Key permissions—select *Get*, *Wrap Key* and *Unwrap Key*.
-- Select principal: depending on the identity type used in the cluster (system or user assigned managed identity)
+- Select principal—depending on the identity type used in the cluster (system or user assigned managed identity)
   - System assigned managed identity - enter the cluster name or cluster principal ID
   - User assigned managed identity - enter the identity name